istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 As part of the Istiod effort, we have changed how proxies securely communicate with the control plane.
 In previous versions, proxies would connect to the control plane securely when the setting `values.global.controlPlaneSecurityEnabled=true` was configured, which was the default for Istio 1.4.
 Each control plane component ran a sidecar with Citadel certificates, and proxies connected to Pilot over port 15011.

-In Istio 1.5, this is no longer the recommended or default way to connect the proxies with the control plane; instead, DNS certificates, which can be signed by Kubernetes or Istiod, will be used without a sidecar.
-Proxies connect to pilot over port 15012.
+In Istio 1.5, this is no longer the recommended or default way to connect the proxies with the control plane; instead, DNS certificates, which can be signed by Kubernetes or Istiod, will be used to connect to Istiod over port 15012.

 Note: despite the naming, in Istio 1.5 when `controlPlaneSecurityEnabled` is set to `false`, communication between the control plane will be secure by default.